NIIF/simplesamlphp-module-aa/README.md

         SSLVerifyClient optional_no_ca

 ## Module configuration
-The module configuration example is in <code>config-templates/module-aa.php</code>.
-You have to configure the response validity time, the defined authsource and the signing.
+The module configuration example is in `config-templates/module-aa.php`.
+You can configure the response validity time, the defined authsource and the signing properties.

-## etc/authsource.php
-The authsource configuration is depend on the attribute resolver class.
-The authsource is has to be passive, without user interaction, and it receive the pricipal in the $state['aa:nameId'] variable.
+### Authentication Source
+Because the principal can not be authenticated, there must be an authsource that populates the query subject in an attribute, that can be further processed by Authentication Processing Filters.
+It is implemented by a dummy authsource called `aa:Bypass`.

+You can configure the field that will hold the query subject in `config/authsources.php` as the following:

+       'default-aa' => array(
+                'aa:Bypass',
+                'uid' => 'subject_nameid',
+        ),

-## Authproc Filters
+### Authproc Filters
-In the etc/config.php you can define an array named "authproc.aa" - like authproc.sp or authproc.idp - and you shoud configure attribute filter classes, to manipulate the given attributes.
+In the `config/config.php` you can define an array named "authproc.aa", just like authproc.sp or authproc.idp.
+The NameID of the request will be in the attribute as defined above.
+For example, you can add attributes to the response with `attributecollector:AttributeCollector` or `ldap:AttributeAddFromLDAP`.

-## Metadata
+### Metadata
-You should copy and edit from metadata-templates/attributeauthority-hosted.php to metadata directory.
-After this the metadata is provided at the
+You should copy `metadata-templates/attributeauthority-hosted.php` to the `metadata` directory and customise it.
+The metadata is published at

     <simplesamlphp_instance>/module.php/aa/metadata.php?output=xhtml

-web URL in the usual formats.

-The metadata contains the signing certificate informations.
+URL in the usual formats.
+The metadata contains the proper signing certificate.

-This code derived from the old [aa4ssp code](https://code.google.com/p/aa4ssp).
+This code has derived from the old [aa4ssp code](https://code.google.com/p/aa4ssp).